Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Results

 \subsection{\methodnameabbrev{} improves representations of images}

-We first trained \methodnameabbrev{} and the baseline models on the ID (in-distribution) training dataset of the POS-CTL wells, on a total of 21,284 wells from 6 sources (Figure~\ref{fig:pos_control_stratification}B).
-The positive control wells represent 8 compounds nominated to be morphologically distinct from DMSO and each other \cite{chandrasekaran2023jump}.
+We first trained \methodnameabbrev{} and the baseline models on the ID (in-distribution) training dataset of the POS-CTL wells, on a total of 21,284 wells from 6 sources (Fig~\ref{fig:pos_control_stratification}B).
+The positive control wells represent 8 compounds nominated to be morphologically distinct from DMSO and from each other \cite{chandrasekaran2023jump}.
 We used this positive control dataset to measure if representations can identify reproducible effects of chemical compounds that induce relatively strong phenotypic effects across increasing batch effects.
-Using the trained models, as well as CellProfiler features, we extracted representations for 9,078 unseen wells (Figure \ref{fig:pos_control_stratification}B; a subset of these representations are shown as a UMAP in Supplementary Figure \ref{fig:umap_pos}) and measured compound-replicate retrieval accuracy, specifically how frequently the nearest-retrieved NSB (not in same batch) and NSS (not in same source) neighbor was treated with the same chemical compound (Figure~\ref{fig:results}A; Supplementary Table~\ref{tab:pos_ctl_results}).
-CellProfiler features, the common-practice standard in the field, yielded a 1-NN NSB accuracy of 36.56\% and a 1-NN NSS accuracy of 9.32\% on the positive control test dataset, with an accuracy of 9.32\% following the expected 12.5\% accuracy of random guessing across 8 compounds.
-In contrast, \methodnameabbrev{} achieved a 1-NN NSB accuracy of 62.24\% and a 1-NN NSS accuracy of 28.43\%, significantly outperforming both CellProfiler features as well as unimodal (SimCLR, 37.77\% 1-NN NSB and 16.56\% 1-NN NSS accuracies) and multi-modal (CLIP, 34.33\% 1-NN NSB and 12.16\% 1-NN NSS accuracies) self-supervised learning methods (Figure~\ref{fig:results}A; Supplementary Table~\ref{tab:pos_ctl_results}).
+Using the trained models, as well as CellProfiler features, we extracted representations for 9,078 unseen wells (Fig \ref{fig:pos_control_stratification}B; a subset of these representations are shown as a UMAP in \nameref{S2_Fig}.
+We then measured compound-replicate matching accuracy, specifically how frequently the nearest-retrieved NSB (not in same batch) and NSS (not in same source) neighbor was treated with the same chemical compound (Fig~\ref{fig:results}A; \nameref{S5_Table}).
+CellProfiler features, the common-practice standard in the field, yielded a 1-NN NSB accuracy of 36.56\% and a 1-NN NSS accuracy of 9.32\% on the positive control test dataset, where expected accuracy of random guessing across 8 compounds is 12.5\%.
+In contrast, \methodnameabbrev{} achieved a 1-NN NSB accuracy of 62.24\% and a NSS accuracy of 28.43\%, significantly outperforming both CellProfiler features as well SimCLR, (37.77\% 1-NN NSB and 16.56\% NSS) and CLIP, (34.33\% 1-NN NSB and 12.16\% NSS) (Fig~\ref{fig:results}A; \nameref{S5_Table}).
+DINOv3, as a more state-of-the-art self-supervised learning method, performs better than SimCLR and CLIP (42.41\% 1-NN NSB and 19.21\% NSS), but is still outperformed by MICON.
+Finally, we observe that OpenPhenom-S/16, a microscopy foundation model, generally performs comparable to or worse than CellProfiler (35.41\% 1-NN NSB and 8.22\% NSS).